A HISTORY OF FEATHERSTONE

 The financial statement, published in May, showed a loss on the season of £753.
 The Express commented "The position contrasts sharply with that of past seasons, when the club achieved a reputation for keeping on the right side in spite of a limited income.
 In the past two seasons, however, players have been kept rather that transferred, and new players engaged, in an attempt to form a team which will improve the position in the League, and so attract bigger gates".

 The annual meeting was held in June at the Junction Hotel.
 The chairman, Mr A Berry, said subscriptions had increased by £115, and the total membership of !,258, an increase of 137, was one to be proud of for such a small town as Featherstone.
 Answering a question about ground expenses of £100 he explained timber had to be bought to repair damage done during the close season.
 It cost £20 to £30 annually to repair damage, and some notice would have to be taken of it.
+The secretary said they had done all in their power to improve the team and revive interest among the supporters.
+The grant of a bonus to players on two occasions when they lost showed the encouragement they tried to give, and the president, Abe Bullock, had been very kind in a similar way on several occasions.

 The president, who was absent because of other Rugby League business, was unanimously re-elected.
 The chairman said Mr Bullock was heart and soul in the club, and they had much to thank him for.